Zettlr/zettlr-docs/docs/guides/guide-zettelkasten.md

 The first thing you want to do to create your Zettelkasten is to have a look at your preferences.
 The following settings convert Zettlr into a supercharged Zettelkasten:

 - General tab
-    - Turn the snippets on
+    - Turn the file information on
     - Sidebar: Thin mode.
 - Editor tab
     - Turn off all dictionaries